patrickowor/pysimplegui-djin/README.md

 # pysimplegui-djin
-A simple web guitar using Wolfram Alpha api
+A simple web gui using Wolfram Alpha api